5 Amazing Ruins to Visit in Rome (That Aren’t the Colosseum)

 The Roman Forum is just east of the Colosseum and was once the center of Roman government.
 It’s smaller than the Palatine Hill and can get more crowded, but it is full of truly rich history.

-Here you can find the public forums and a civic hall, temples, statues, and even the ruins of an ancient Roman jail.
 We highly recommend finding some kind of guide for your visit, whether you go on a guided tour or use something like the Rick Steves Roman Forum audio tour and map.

 Visiting the Roman Forum

-Tickets to the Roman Forum are €16 per adult (children 16 and under are free), and includes admission the Palatine Hill and Colosseum.
-You can also pay extra to book a guided 3 hour tour through the Colosseum, Palatine Hill, and Roman Forum.
+Tickets to the Roman Forum include admission the Palatine Hill and Colosseum.
+You can also pay extra to book a guided 3 hour tour through the Colosseum, Palatine Hill, and Roman Forum or purchase an audio guide ticket.

 The Jewish Ghetto

-The Jewish Ghetto is an area of Rome just north of Tiber Island.
-The Jewish Ghetto was established in 1555 and for centuries was home to Rome’s Jewish population.
 Today it is part of the regular city of Rome, but several ancient ruins still exist in the area.
 We love this area because the streets are lovely to stroll through and you stumble upon the ruins of the ghetto which are just interspersed with everything else.

 This area was also subject to tragic round-ups of Jews during WWII, and if you look at the ground you can see gold markers indicating where various members of the community were arrested.